Trolley Optimisation for Loading Printed Circuit Board Components: Related work

 \subsection{The bin packing problems}

-The bin packing problems (BPPs) are one of the most popular NP-hard combinatorial problems, which have been studied since thirties (\cite{kantorovich1960mathematical}).
-A large number of variants of the BPP have been derived which have a variety of applications across different areas, like industry and transportation etc., for example, delivery of parcels, pallet loading, container loading, cutting stock problem and very large scale integration placement problem (\cite{delorme2018bpplib}).
+The bin packing problems (BPPs) are one of the most popular NP-hard combinatorial problems, which have been studied since the thirties (\cite{kantorovich1960mathematical}).
+A large number of variants of the BPP have been derived with a variety of applications across different areas, like the transportation industry, for example, delivery of parcels, pallet loading, container loading, cutting stock problem and large scale integration placement problem (\cite{delorme2018bpplib}).

-According to the dimensions, the problem has one-, two- and multi-dimensional variants, e.g., one, two and three-dimensional cutting stock problem, which minimises the wastage of material by cutting the stock material, like paper/cloth roll and metal sheet, into pieces of specified sizes (\cite{martello2000three}).
+According to the dimensions, the problem has one-, two- and multi-dimensional variants.
+For example, one, two and three-dimensional cutting stock problems, which minimise the wastage of material by cutting the stock material, like paper/fabric roll and metal sheet, into pieces of specified sizes (\cite{martello2000three}).

 In terms of objectives, the BPPs can be single- and multi-objective problems.
-For example, \cite{aydin2020multi} applied the multi-objective BPP to cloud computing to tackle the virtual machine placement problem, and considered two objectives of minimising number of servers and number of fire-ups of idle servers.
+For example, \cite{aydin2020multi} applied the multi-objective BPP to cloud computing to tackle the virtual machine placement problem.
+They considered two objectives minimising the number of servers and the number of fire-ups of idle servers.
 Similarly, depending on the nature of the problem, the BPP can be categorised as linear, non-linear, constraint programming and integer programming problems (\cite{leao2020irregular}).

-For solving the BPPs, a variety of algorithms are studied, like exact methods and heuristic methods (\cite{delorme2016bin}), where heuristics can be categorised as approximation algorithms, meta-heuristics and hyper-heuristics.
-The approximation algorithms, like first fit, next fit and worst fit etc., does not provide optimal solutions but provide guaranteed bounds on the solution.
-The meta-heuristics, like ant colony optimisation, particle swarm optimisation and genetic algorithms etc., also does not provide any guarantees on optimality but can provide quicker solutions to complex problems.
+For solving the BPPs, a variety of algorithms have been studied, like exact methods and heuristic methods (\cite{delorme2016bin}).
+The heuristics can be further categorised as approximation algorithms, meta-heuristics and hyper-heuristics.
+The approximation algorithms, like first fit, next fit and worst fit, do not provide optimal solutions but provide guaranteed bounds on the solution.
+The meta-heuristics, like ant colony optimisation, particle swarm optimisation and genetic algorithms etc., also do not provide any guarantees on optimality but can provide quicker solutions to complex problems.
 The hyper-heuristics combine different heuristic techniques to solve complex problems (\cite{burke2013hyper}).

-Please refer to \cite{wascher2007improved} for the BPP typology, \cite{delorme2018bpplib} for a library of different BPP and \cite{delorme2016bin} for detailed review on mathematical models and exact algorithms to solve the BPP.
+Please refer to \cite{wascher2007improved} for the BPP typology, \cite{delorme2018bpplib} for a library of different BPP and \cite{delorme2016bin} for a detailed review of mathematical models and exact algorithms to solve the BPP.